Ljubljana City Theatre

-Ljubljana City Theatre (Mestno gledališče ljubljansko - MGL) is the second theatre building and company of Ljubljana after the Ljubljana branch of the Slovene National Theatre.

-Founded in 1949, Ljubljana City Theatre is the second largest drama theatre in Slovenia.
+Ljubljana City Theatre (Mestno gledališče ljubljansko; abbreviated MGL) is the second theatre building and company of Ljubljana after the Ljubljana branch of the Slovene National Theatre.
+Founded in 1949, it is the second largest drama theatre in Slovenia.
 Operating initially on a small, modest stage with a group of enthusiastic actors, over the years the theatre has expanded into a modern theatre company with 37 permanent actors, staging 9 of its own productions and at least 2 co-productions per year.
 The theatre focuses mainly on modern drama performances and recently on the production of (drama) musicals.